Genealogy dna testing

 Probably the majority simply don't know what to think about genealogy dna testing but are curious to know more.

-This section of the site is intended primarily to provide information to the latter group.
-It doesn't pretend to be a learned dissertation on genealogy dna testing.
+This section of the site is intended to provide information to the latter group.
+It doesn't pretend to be a learned study of dna testing.
 It is merely a primer.

 It is aimed at the amateur family historian who is curious about what this scientific development might offer his/her research and wants to know what is available and what to consider before deciding whether or not to proceed with a test.

-If you've already unlocked a fair few generations of your ancestry, dna testing may seem an unnecessary luxury.
-Or, depending on your approach to research or your level of curiosity about your genealogy, dna analysis may offer just the answer you've been waiting for.
+If you've already unlocked a fair few generations of your ancestry, dna analysis may seem an unnecessary luxury.
+Or, depending on your approach to research or your level of curiosity about your genealogy, dna testing may offer just the answer you've been waiting for.

 Any of the following reasons might make you consider the cost of genealogy dna testing to be within your budget.